dannycab/phy415fall23/content/1_mechanics/modeling/notes-what_is_a_model.md

-#  29 Sept 23 - Notes: What is a Model?
+#  29 Aug 23 - Notes: What is a Model?

 These is the summary of the PHY 415 class period on 29 Sept 23.